microsoft/ComplianceUtility/Manuals/3.2.2/Manual-Win.md

 > **Note**
 >
 > If you do not have a required component installed, you will be prompted to do so.
-You may need to confirm the installation of NuGet Provider and  you may also need to confirm the installation of [PowerShellGet](https://docs.microsoft.com/en-us/powershell/scripting/gallery/installing-psget?view=powershell-5.1).
+You may need to confirm the installation of NuGet provider and  you may also need to confirm the installation of [PowerShellGet](https://docs.microsoft.com/en-us/powershell/scripting/gallery/installing-psget?view=powershell-5.1).
 #### Allow signed PowerShell scripts <a name="allow-signed-powershell-scripts"></a>

 If PowerShell script execution is restricted in your environment, you must first remove this restriction in order to be able to run the 'Compliance Utility'.
 To do this, run the `Set-ExecutionPolicy` command with the following parameters: